Configuring the Zoom for Chrome PWA

 For more information regarding how to use the Zoom for Chrome PWA once configured and deployed, please refer to the getting started guide.

-Note: The Zoom for Chrome PWA is separate from the ChromeOS app and is intended to replace it, as support for ChromeOS apps are being phased out across all operating systems by June 2022.
+Note: The Zoom for Chrome PWA is separate from the ChromeOS app and is intended to replace it, as support for ChromeOS apps are being phased out across all operating systems by November 5, 2022.
 We strongly recommend admins begin migrating users from the ChromeOS app to the new Zoom for Chrome PWA to ensure a smooth transition.
+Learn more about auto-launching the PWA on Chrome OS devices.

 This article covers: